Lazy-Solutions/AdvancedSceneManager/patches/readme.md

 ## Patch notes:
 10-03-2022
 - Changes the refresh button to do a full refresh, rather than a partial one.
+- Fixes an issue where SceneOperation would not filter out already open scenes.

 ## Patches for Advanced Scene Manager